mongodb/terraform-provider-mongodbatlas/website/docs/r/team.html.markdown

 ## Import

-Clusters can be imported using the organization ID and team id, in the format `ORGID-TEAMID`, e.g.
+Teams can be imported using the organization ID and team id, in the format ORGID-TEAMID, e.g.

 ```
 $ terraform import mongodbatalas_teams.my_team 1112222b3bf99403840e8934-1112222b3bf99403840e8935